basho-labs/little_riak_book/en/05-app-guide.md

 Writing a Riak application is very much **not** like writing an application that relies on a relational database.
-The core ideas and vocabulary from database theory still apply, of course, but many of the decisions that inform the application layer are inverted.
+The core ideas and vocabulary from database theory still apply, of course, but many of the decisions that inform the application layer are transformed.

-Effectively all of these anti-patterns make some degree of sense when writing an application against a SQL database.
-None of them lend themselves to great Riak applications.
+Effectively, _all_ of these anti-patterns make some degree of sense when writing an application against an RDBMS (such as MySQL).
+Unfortunately, _none_ of them lend themselves to great Riak applications.

 ### Dynamic querying

 Riak's tools for finding data (2i, MapReduce, and full-text search) are useful but should be used judiciously.
-None of these scale nearly as well as key/value operations; queries that may work well on a few nodes in development may run more slowly on a busy development environment, particularly as the cluster grows in size.
+None of these scale nearly as well as key/value operations.
+Queries that may work well on a few nodes in development may run more slowly in a busy production environment, especially as the cluster grows in size.

-Key/value operations seem primitive (and they are) but you'll find they are flexible, scalable, and very very fast (and predictably so).
+Key/value operations seem primitive (and they are) but you'll find that they are flexible, scalable, and very, very fast (and predictably so).
+One thing to always bear in mind about key/value operations:

 *Reads and writes in Riak should be as fast with ten billion values in storage as with ten thousand.*